guiglass/Unreal_Engine_5_Live_Production_Example/README.md

 More documentaion coming soon!

-Disclaimer: By using the resources in this example, you hereby agree that the author is not liable for losses, damages, injury resulting from the use of this example or any derivations thereof.
+Disclaimer: By using the resources in this example, you hereby agree that the author is not liable for losses, damages, injury resulting from the use of this example or derivations thereof.
 It is distributed as is and without any warranty or guarantees.

 Copyright *2021 Animation Prep Studios - Grant Olsen (AnimationPrepStudios@gmail.com)*